 Every Saturday, our members come down to the Park Blocks for a full day of connecting with the public to sell their handmade products and artwork.
 Some booths stand out as being particularly beautiful due to their choices for displaying their unique items.
 It's hard to pick just one.
 Thomas and Bertie Sebastian with Aunt Beezzz Things have an amazing display that draws in Saturday Market visitors.
 They are invited to touch and try on their distinctive jewelry.
 We had a little chat about their business, design choices and products.

-Tell us a little bit about what products you offer.
+Tell us a little bit about the jewelry and your other artwork.

-How long have you been making your jewelry and wraps?
+How long have you been making your products?

 What is one piece of advice you would share with new artists selling at Saturday Market?